expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 #### Skip explicit justifications

-In most cases mm-lamp can find justifications for steps itself if all the required steps to use in justification are present in the editor (and precede the step to prove).
+In most cases mm-lamp can find justifications for steps itself if all the required steps to use in the justification are present in the editor (and precede the step to prove).
-This mean you don't have to provide justifications when adding new steps.
+This means you don't have to provide justifications when adding new steps.
 Skipping explicit justifications will decrease number of errors when an incorrect assertion label is used (caused by your hallucination or if the assertion was renamed recently).
 So, try not to provide explicit justifications and let mm-lamp to figure out them.